robertoAg/the_same_shit/wp-content/plugins/rating-widget/readme.txt

 == Change Log ==

+= 2.6.9 - 2015-10-13 =
+* Fix: Renamed workflows shortcode from wf to rw_wf since was colliding with other themes / plugins.

+= 2.6.8 - 2015-10-12 =
+* Fix: Minor bug fix in the activation.

+= 2.6.7 - 2015-10-12 =
+* Optimization: Prepared plugin for WordPress.org Language Packs release.
+* New: Implemented Workflows!
+A rule-engine based on rating related actions.
+* New: Released first Add-On!

-= 2.6.6 - 2015-09-17
+= 2.6.6 - 2015-09-17 =
 * Fix: Resolved the upgrade issues users without an API secret-key were having on upgrade to the new version.
 * Fix: The [ratingwidget] shortcode can now retrieve the current post's ID if the post_id attribute is not set.
 * New: Added an option to force account reset with external details.

 = 2.6.5 - 2015-09-12 =
-* Update: Improved API connectivity messaging + added the error from the API call when user submit a request to fix.
+* Fix: Improved API connectivity messaging + added the error from the API call when user submit a request to fix.
 * Optimization: No need to validate connectivity after the user is already register, since there might be temporary connectivity issues which the plugin must handle.

 = 2.6.4 - 2015-09-11 =